transentis/bptk_py/docs/in_depth/in_depth_sd_dsl/in_depth_sd_dsl.rst

 Prototyping Toolkit for Python* (BPTK PY), a simple library that currently supports System Dynamics and Agent-based modeling.

-We first introduced the BPTK PY libary in our blog post `Writing Computational Essays Based On Simulation
+We first introduced the BPTK-Py libary in our blog post `Writing Computational Essays Based On Simulation
 Models <https://www.transentis.com/writing-computational-essays-based-simulation-models/>`__.